tshunyu/covid-wbe/README.md

 1. cases_by_county.csv, downloaded from Biobot's Github repository on Dec 21, 2022

 ## Processed Data
 1. compiled_data.csv.
-This is the studied dataset compiled from the above-mentioned four raw datasets
+This is the studied dataset compiled from the above-mentioned four raw datasets.
 2. county_df.csv.
-This is an intermediate dataframe used to prorate reported cases to the WWTPs of each county
+This is an intermediate dataframe used to prorate reported cases to the WWTPs of each county.
 3. results.csv.
 This is the dataset with the optimized parameters for each studied WWTP.

-## Jupyter Notbooks
+## Jupyter Notebooks
 1. 1-Data_Compilation.ipynb.
-This notebook is used to generate compiled_data.csv and county_df.csv
+This notebook is used to generate compiled_data.csv and county_df.csv.
 2. 2-Pytorch_Optimization.ipynb.
 This notebook is used to generate results.csv.
 3. 3-Geopandas_plot.ipynb.
 This notebook is used to generate Fig. 1 - the spatial visualization of the studied counties.
 4. 4-Raincloud_plot.ipynb.
 This notebook is used to generate Fig. 8 and 9 - the raincloud plots to study the confounding factors.